OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:64

 “You have heard the blasphemy.
 What do you think?”
-They all condemned him as worthy of death.
+They all condemned him as deserving of death.

 ## Mark 14:65